Four takeaways from Donald Trump’s meeting with Turkiye’s President Erdogan

 The meeting marked Erdogan’s first visit to the White House since 2019, and topics included trade and a Gaza ceasefire.

-United States President Donald Trump has hosted his Turkish counterpart Recep Tayyip Erdogan at the White House for the first time since 2019.
+United States President Donald Trump has hosted his Turkish counterpart, Recep Tayyip Erdogan, at the White House for the first time since 2019.

-In a brief Oval Office news conference on Thursday, the two leaders gave reporters a preview of the various issues they would discuss behind closed doors, including the sale of military equipment, trade and global conflicts.
+In a brief Oval Office news conference on Thursday, the two leaders gave reporters a preview of the issues they would discuss behind closed doors, including the sale of military equipment, trade and global conflicts.

 Recommended Storieslist of 3 items